Nereg/MyStatAPI/README.md

 - Go in downloaded directory
 - `pip install -r requirements.txt`
 - `pytest src/`
+Also if you have MyStat account you can run [test.example.py](/test.example.py) Just paste your username and password
 # This repository using GNU GPLv3 [license](/LICENSE)